jimmurtha/policies/src/main/md/07-auditing_policy.md

    * Should the audit disclose that a workforce member has accessed ePHI inappropriately, the minimum necessary/least privileged information shall be shared with Archway's Security Officer to determine appropriate sanction/corrective disciplinary action.
    * Only de-identified information shall be shared with Customer or Partner regarding the results of the investigative audit process.
 This information will be communicated to the appropriate personnel by Archway's Privacy Officer or designee.
 Prior to communicating with customers and partners regarding an audit, it is recommended that Archway consider seeking risk management and/or legal counsel.

-## 8.4 Review and Reporting of Audit Findings
+## 7.4 Review and Reporting of Audit Findings

 1. Audit information that is routinely gathered must be reviewed in a timely manner, currently monthly, by the responsible workforce member(s).
 On a quarterly basis, logs are reviewed to assure the proper data is being captured and retained.
 The following process details how log reviews are done at Archway:
-  1. The Security Officer initiates the log review by creating a Card in the Compliance Review Activity (CRA) List in the Trello Compliance board.
+  1. The Security Officer initiates the log review by creating an Issue in the Compliance Review Activity (CRA) Project.
   2. The Security Officer, or a Archway Security Engineer assigned by the Security Officer, is assigned to review the logs.
   3. Relevant audit log findings are added to the Issue; these findings are investigated in a later step.
-Once those steps are completed, the Card is then reviewed again.
+Once those steps are completed, the Issue is then reviewed again.
-  4. Once the review is completed, the Security Officer approves or rejects the Card.
+  4. Once the review is completed, the Security Officer approves or rejects the Issue.
 Relevant findings are reviewed at this stage.
-If the Card is rejected, it goes back for further review and documentation.
+If the Issue is rejected, it goes back for further review and documentation.
 The communications protocol around specific findings are outlined below.
-  5. If the Card is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
+  5. If the Issue is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
 2. The reporting process shall allow for meaningful communication of the audit findings to those workforce members, Customers, or Partners requesting the audit.
    * Significant findings shall be reported immediately in a written format.
 Archway's security incident response form may be utilized to report a single event.
    * Routine findings shall be reported to the sponsoring leadership structure in a written report format.